NarrativeOP/moment-widget/README.md

 Narrative moment widget
 ===

-This widget lets you display a Narrative moment on your own site.
+This widget lets you display a Narrative Moment on your own site.

 Setup
 ---